All Episodes

 I am.

-Yeah, but y you know, you raise an interesting point.
+But, you know, you raise an interesting point.

 It's 2013.

-There are a lot of people today who can't believe literally can't believe that the highest law enforcement officials in the country will not with ease assure the American people that they will not be randomly targeted by a drone while they're minding their own business and not threatening anybody.
+There are a lot of people today who can't believe, literally can't believe, that the highest law enforcement officials in the country will not, with ease, assure the American people that they will not be randomly targeted by a drone while they're minding their own business and not threatening anybody.

 This doesn't even seem to most people to be something that should take five seconds to answer.